sudipmondalcse/SurvivalAnalysis/README.md

 Available at https://link.springer.com/chapter/10.1007/978-3-030-67051-1_4

-Cite :Mondal, S., Bhattacharya, N., Das, T., Ghosh, Z., & Khatua, S. (2021).
+**Cite :** Mondal, S., Bhattacharya, N., Das, T., Ghosh, Z., & Khatua, S. (2021).
 Implication of Statistical Methods on Patient Data: An Approach for Cancer Survivability Prediction.
 In Intelligent Healthcare (pp. 57-80).
 Springer, Cham.
 ***Prerequisites :*** <br/>
 The required dependencies for the analysis is R programming ***R version >= 3.6*** and is tested to work under windows as well as Ubuntu.<br/>